zbouvier/SplattyBird-Tutorial/README.md

 - Set the font to bold 26px arial.
 - Draw the text "Goo:" to the screen followed by the number of the player's current score at the position x:16, y:35.

-We now - you guessed it - need to add this new system to **src/data/systems.json**, I recomend adding it right before `draw-frame-rate` in the `"renderer":[]` array this time.
+We now - you guessed it - need to add this new system to **src/data/systems.json**, I recommend adding it right before `draw-frame-rate` in the `"renderer":[]` array this time.

 ```json
 {